Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 ## The Problem

-Addestino is a Belgian IT consultancy helping European businesses navigate a complex landscape: where business and technology intersect.
-I worked with them on ***(communicating).***<br /><br /> Specific problems, internal projects, case studies to showcase their capabilities, approach, and success.
+Addestino, a leading Belgian IT consultancy, sought a fresh brand identity, and communication startegy.
+The consultants at Addestino steer European enterprises through the intricate juncture where business meets technology.

+This entailed dissecting specific challenges, managing in-house projects, and constructing case studies that highlighted their proficiency, strategy, and triumphs.

 ![Addestino](/img/Add3.png)

 ## My Role

-As a Tech writer, I conducted technical interviews to write a variety of content, including case studies, technology updates, newsletters, linkedin posts, and profile pieces, and technical articles.
+As a Tech writer, I conducted technical interviews to write a variety of content, including in-depth case studies, technology updates, engaging newsletters, LinkedIn posts, insightful profile pieces, and authoritative technical articles.

-## Technical Topics
+**Technical Topics**

 ![Technical Topics](/img/add4.png)